 If you have not yet tried a cup of street coffee, then you haven’t fully experienced Vietnam yet.
 However, it is not true that all ‘ca phe sua da’ (Vietnamese traditional coffee with condensed milk) being served in places is what you are expecting!
 Better watch out.
 There are only a few coffee stalls that offer the pure ground coffee.
 Others serve an impure mixture of coffee mixed with soybean powder, corn powder and a bunch of other chemicals.

 Hence, follow these rules to identify what you are being served:

-Secondly, watch the coffee filtration process as your cuppa is being made.
-If when the vendor pours hot water into the ground coffee and the mixture bubbles and gets swelled up…you’re good to go!
+Secondly, watch the coffee filtration process as your cup is being made.
+If when the vendor pours hot water into the ground coffee and the mixture bubbles and gets swelled up… you’re good to go!
 Haha, you thought I was going to say the opposite, right?
-The impure coffee will not react the same way, and create a rather aggressive smelling, sticky mixture when hot water is .
+The impure coffee will not react the same way, and create a rather aggressive smelling, sticky mixture exposing to hot water.

 Notice: These two rules are general.
 It does not guarantee 100% accuracy.

 Ba Lu Cafe – Unique Drum Roasted Coffee in Saigon